Hom-prealternative superalgebras: Introduction

-The aim of this paper is to study the $\mathbb{Z}_2$ graded version of Hom-prealternative algebras and their bimodules.
-In section 2, we recall some basic notions on Hom-alternative superalgebras and their bimodules.
-We prove that bimodules over Hom-alternative superalgebras are close by twisting and direct product.
-Next, we show that the tensor product of commutative Hom-associative superalgebras and Hom-alternative superalgebras is also a Hom-alternative superalgebras.
-Then we recall de definition of Hom-Jordan superalgebra.
-Section 3 is devoted to Hom-prealternative superalgebras.
-We point out that to any Hom-prealternative superalgebra one may associate a Hom-alternative superalgebra, and conversly to any Hom-alternative superalgebra it corresponds a Hom-prealternative superalgebra via an $O$-operator.
+The aim of this paper is to study the $\mathbb{Z}_2$-graded version of Hom-prealter\-native algebras and their bimodules.
+In Section~\ref{sec2:homprealtalgbimod}, we recall some basic notions on Hom-alternative superalgebras and their bimodules.
+We prove that bimodules over Hom-alternative superalgebras are closed under twisting and direct product.
+We show that the tensor product of super-commutative Hom-associative superalgebras and Hom-alternative superalgebras is also a Hom-alternative superalgebra.
+Then we recall the definition of Hom-Jordan superalgebra.
+Section~\ref{sec3:homprealtsuperalg} is devoted to Hom-prealternative superalgebras and Hom-alternative superalgebras and their connections.
+We point out that to any Hom-prealternative superalgebra one may associate a Hom-alternative superalgebra, and conversly to any Hom-alternative superalgebra it corresponds a Hom-prealternative superalgebra via an $\mathcal{O}$-operator.
 Construction of Hom-prealternative superalgebras by composition is given.
-Then we study the relationship between bimodules over Hom-prealternative superalgebras and the bimodules of the corresponding Hom-alternative superalgebras.
-Finally, we give a construction of bimodules over Hom-prealternative superalgebras by twisting.
+Bimodules over Hom-prealternative superalgebras are introduced, relations between bimodules over Hom-prealternative superalgebras and bimodules of the corresponding Hom-alternative superalgebras are considered, and a construction of bimodules over Hom-prealternative superalgebras by twisting is described.